 Are teeth loose, missing or worn out?
-Also check for missing bolts.
+Also, check for missing bolts.
 Bucket teeth are in the middle of all the action get worn down over time.
-Heavy use often results in teeth with a rounded half-moon shape — the teeth are still operational, but they loose their efficiency.
+Heavy use often results in teeth with a rounded half-moon shape — the teeth are still operational, but they lose their efficiency.

 Look for spillage, rewelds and major dents.

 Check hoses for breaks and scratches.
 Also, inspect cylinders to make sure they are in working order.

 Do a visual inspection of the exterior, and look for visible wear and tear.
 Check fluids and make sure they look like they have been maintained properly.

 Check these components to make sure they all perform as expected.

 Look at the condition and any sort of wear and tear that will need to be addressed.